Throughout my entire adult life, I have loved travelling. I was always nervous of having children, would I still be able to travel? Could I afford it?

 It’s worth putting the extra effort to make it happen as it’s quite nice to have somewhere to lie baby down on a long flight, especially during meal times.

 I for one was nervous about continuing to travel with little ones.
-Of course, the purse strings are a little tighter with a newborn in tow on a reduced maternity or paternity wage.
+Of course, the purse strings are a little tighter when travelling with a newborn on a reduced maternity or paternity wage.

 However, I was adamant to try and find lots of ways to keep up travelling from a financial perspective.
 I have a credit card that helps gather airmiles and a flying companion voucher annually.
 So whilst my little newborn only costs about 10% of my flight price, every little helps right?